-There are two acceptable methods of paying UK research participants, the procedures for which are outlined in the table below.
+There are two acceptable methods of paying UK research participants, the procedures for which are outlined below.
 Payments should only be made after participation in the study has been successfully completed and in-line with the funding and ethical approval.